 My current boss has had the dubious pleasure of managing me for more than a year now.
 He doesn't really understand what I do so ends up asking me for a report whenever an issue relevant to the group comes up for discussion.
 However, I'm not in those meetings so, if a counter-argument is put, he isn't equipped to fight our corner, a key role for a manager, I might suggest.

-Since merging with our friends in Customs & Excise (they can kick down your door at four in the morning and requisition helicopters... am I jealous, you bet I am!), life has been one of permanent revolution, with new structures, new management jargon and the reconstruction of all that was recognisable as a chain of command.
-The latest rumour is that my team will be managed remotely by an Senior Officer (SEO, in old money) somewhere in London & Anglia Region.
+Since merging with our friends in Customs and Excise (they can kick down your door at four in the morning and requisition helicopters... am I jealous, you bet I am!), life has been one of permanent revolution, with new structures, new management jargon and the reconstruction of all that was recognisable as a chain of command.
+The latest rumour is that my team will be managed remotely by an Senior Officer (SEO, in old money) somewhere in London and Anglia Region.
 I look forward to discussing my promotion potential with someone seventy miles away who meets me once a month, if I'm actually at my desk.

-I'm still loyal to, and care deeply about, the concept of HM Revenue & Customs as a core public service, after all, that's the very reason I joined the Department in 1986.
+I'm still loyal to, and care deeply about, the concept of HM Revenue and Customs as a core public service, after all, that's the very reason I joined the Department in 1986.
 However, it would be nice to be reminded in the midst of a maelstrom of reorganisation that someone out there cared about me...